 Also at any time you could announce special offers, trade show events or any other special announcements.

 Schedule your social posts with an app.

 Your social posts could be planned in a Google Sheet like the one above but in reality we find it more practical to use a web application like Buffer, Later, or Hootsuite.
 Lately we have been liking Later.
 These apps save a few steps in the workflow and it's much easier for everyone to contribute.
 These all have a free tier entry level.

 When you create a blog, make sure you have a way for your clients and customers to reach out to you with questions.
 They might be simple - how do I use this product to accomplish this task - or more complex - what position does your company take on this situation?
 Some of the best articles are those where a company responds to customer questions and concerns.
 They show that you're listening and you respond to your audience, which does more to further your brand than almost anything else can.

 When you create content, you're furthering your company's brand, building your sales funnel, and developing tools that increase your company's position and discoverability.
-Treat your content marketing just like any other aspect of your business; proceed with a plan, create regular and meetable deadlines, and take it seriously.
+Treat your content marketing just like any other aspect of your business; proceed with a plan, create regular deadlines that you can meet, and take it seriously.
 By doing these things, you'll make sure that your content drives your business forward and creates a responsible relationship with your customers.